Civil Society at the CSP

 - Access to public documents and statements of the CSP

-- The opportunity to make a statement on behalf of the NGOs during a designated section of the General Debate
+- The opportunity to contribute to an NGO statement, which are presented during a designated section of the General Debate

-Due to the COVID-19 pandemic, NGO participation was limited at the CSP-25 to pre-recorded statements from 20 accredited NGOs.
-These statements are available on the OPCW website.
+Due to the COVID-19 pandemic, NGO participation was limited at the CSP-26.
+Accredited NGOs submitted pre-recorded joint statements and written NGO statements.
+These statements are available on the OPCW website and the CWC Coalition statement archive.

 How does an NGO representative register to make a statement on behalf of their NGO during the designated section after the General Debate?